- Who can submit a PMA?

 - the licensee’s FDA establishment registration number and, if applicable, the dates of the most recent FDA inspection of the licensee’s manufacturing facility.

 Yes, however, the sponsor must receive FDA approval of the new manufacturing site prior to distributing product that was manufactured at the new facility.
-For additional information about PMA Manufacturing Site Change Supplements, contact the Field Inspections Support Branch in the Division of Analysis and Program Operations (DAPO), Office of Compliance, at 301-796-5530.
+For additional information about PMA Manufacturing Site Change Supplements, contact the Office of Product Evaluation and Quality (OPEQ), at 301-796-5530.

 If FDA has previously reviewed and accepted a protocol for changes to the expiration date and testing was performed in accordance with that protocol, the change to the expiration date can be made and reported in an annual report.
 If not, a PMA supplement should be submitted.